 - General injury claims at Florida condominiums and apartment buildings.

-How Much is a Slip and Fall at an Apartment Building Worth?
+How Much is a Slip and Fall at an Apartment Building or Condo Worth?

 But settlements and verdicts are most helpful if they itemize each category of damages.
 If you don’t know the breakdown of the damages, reading about settlement or verdicts can be almost useless.